+61475031602 Phone or WhatsApp

 Places of learning like the House of Wisdom prospered for 800 years until the expulsion of the Moors by the Catholic Kings in Granada in the 15th century.
 During this period scientific development, art, architecture, and much more grew and prospered.

-Over the years many writers have fed my fascination with this area and its history, here a few they might interest you.
+Over the years many writers have fed my fascination with this area and its history, here a few that might interest you.

 Travel Writing